Eugeni77/unitytrade-website/README.md

 Welcome to UnityTrade, an innovative single-page application (SPA) designed for a seamless and engaging online shopping experience.
 Built with React and powered by Vite for blazing-fast performance, UnityTrade brings the convenience of an intuitive and responsive design to your fingertips.

 At the heart of UnityTrade is our commitment to a user-friendly shopping environment.
 Our application features a dynamic product carousel, a comprehensive product section with detailed descriptions and images, and an easily navigable interface ensured by React Router.
-Tailwind CSS and React Hook Form contribute to the polished aesthetic and functionality, offering users an aesthetically pleasing layout with smooth, responsive forms for a hassle-free shopping experience.
+Tailwind CSS and React Hook Form contribute to the polished aesthetic and functionality, offering users an aesthetically pleasing layout with smooth, responsive forms for a hassle-free shopping.

 Whether you're browsing on your phone or desktop, UnityTrade delivers a consistent and accessible shopping platform.
 Our application uses mock data from a JSON file, simulating a real eCommerce environment where users can explore products, learn about new arrivals, and discover exclusive deals.